← All beaches & hotels

 Black Rock protectionSnorkelingResort amenitiesSandy beach

 The north end of Ka'anapali is sheltered by Black Rock, creating calm conditions ideal for families.
 Excellent snorkeling at the rock promontory.
 Full resort amenities including chair rentals, food, and activities.
 The iconic cliff diving at Black Rock entertains kids of all ages.
-Water quality is generally good on the dry west coast.
+Water quality historically tests within baseline on the dry west coast.

 4